 - Add extra mayonnaise to chicken, tuna or egg salad.

 - Spread a tablespoon of jelly, honey or mayonnaise on bread.

 - Drink milkshakes with instant breakfast powder mixed in.

 - If you quickly feel full or grow tired when eating, try having six to eight small meals each day instead of three large ones.

 There’s not yet clear evidence that vitamin supplements can help the body fight ALS.
 It’s been suggested that vitamin E may be beneficial to people living with ALS, but the evidence is inconclusive.

 However, it’s still a good idea to take a daily multivitamin and perhaps an additional vitamin E supplement.
 Some vitamins come in either solid or liquid form, so you can choose whichever is easiest for you to consume.

-Eventually, some people living with ALS end up needing a feeding tube,

-    either to supplement or replace eating foods through the mouth.
+Eventually, some people living with ALS end up needing a feeding tube, either to supplement or replace eating foods through the mouth.

-    Nutritional supplements are often used with feeding tubes, but any food can

-    be consumed that way as long as it is liquefied in a blender first.
-Some

-    feeding tube patients find homemade blended meals to be preferable to

-    store-bought supplements, and making your own meals can also be cheaper than
+Nutritional supplements are often used with feeding tubes, but any food can be consumed that way if it’s liquefied in a blender first.
+Some people using feeding tubes find homemade blended meals to be preferable to store-bought supplements and making your own meals can also be cheaper than buying supplements.

-    buying supplements.

-    To blend your own foods for tube feeding, it is best to use an

-    industrial-strength blender.
-Though such models are more expensive than

-    basic blenders, some brands offer discounts if the blender is being used for
+To blend your own foods for tube feeding, it’s best to use an industrial-strength blender.
+Though they’re more expensive than basic blenders, some brands offer discounts if the blender is being used for medical reasons.

-    medical reasons.